helenaferdy/helenaferdy.github.io/_posts/2024-07-16-cucm-webex-hub.md

 <br>

-On the Dry Run Report we can see the 2 user object to be added that match the LDAP search
+On the Dry Run Report we can see the 2 Object Users to be added that match the LDAP search

 ![x](/static/2024-07-16-cucm-webex-hub/25.png)

 <br>

-This matches the Webex User Groups on the AD that contains those same users
+This matches the "Webex Users" Group on the AD that contains those same users

 ![x](/static/2024-07-16-cucm-webex-hub/26.png)